martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 venue-related payments, past or future, it can and rebate this to registered attendees, up to a maximum of their total cost of registration.

+* The LLC SHOULD offer refunds to attendees whose nation of residence forbids, or has issued a safety advisory against, visits to the host venue, even if the in-person meeting will continue.
+It SHOULD NOT refund cancellations due to employer policy or personal risk assessments.

 These provisions intend to maintain trust between the IETF and its participants.
 However, under extraordinary threats to the solvency of the organization, the LLC may suspend them.